You Need to Watch Out for Reply-Chain Phishing Attacks

 With the rise of data breaches, weak passwords and unsecured logins have made Business Email Compromise (BEC) a serious threat.
 Companies must work to protect their customers’ emails from cyber criminals who are eager to take advantage of vulnerable systems in order to gain accessor commit fraud.

-In 2021, a shocking 77% of organizations were victims of business email compromise attacks – an increase from the already concerning 65% in 2020.
+In 2021, 77% of organizations were victims of business email compromise attacks, up from 65% in 2020.

 Hackers are creative in their approach to Business Email Compromise (BEC) scams by using the reply-chain technique.
 Instead of just attempting a single attack, they take advantage of continued conversations to send malicious ransomware or steal sensitive data and sell it on the Dark Web for quick profits.